Table of Contents

 • Beginning with version 22.4 (April 2022), support for Microsoft SQL Server 2012 as the primary database for LabKey Server will be removed.
 Before upgrading, your database will need to be upgraded to a supported version of Microsoft SQL Server.

-View the full LabKey Server 22.3 release notes.
+View the LabKey Server 22.3 release notes.

 Version 21.11, released November 2021